akhilperumalreddy/Automate-ICD-Coding/PLM-ICD for phecode prediction/readme.md

 The file match_phecode.ipynb matches phecode using ICD codes, using files in the folder phecode_map.

-The file run_plm.sh calls the program in the PLM-ICD repository.
+The file run_plm.sh calls programs in the PLM-ICD repository.

 Please download it at https://github.com/MiuLab/PLM-ICD.